 Researchers at the Center for Sexual Health Promotion, in conjunction with our academic and community partners, pursue a progressive research agenda in sexual health.
 Below are the some of the core areas within which our individual research projects fall.
-To learn more about our work, visit our publications and presentations page and feel free to contact our faculty and staff to learn more about individual projects.
+To learn more about our work, visit our publications page and feel free to contact our faculty and staff to learn more about individual projects.

 National Survey of Sexual Health and Behavior (NSSHB)

 The National Survey of Sexual Health and Behavior (NSSHB), initially conducted by researchers from the Center for Sexual Health Promotion in 2009, is one of the most comprehensive studies on these topics in almost two decades.
 Wave 1 (conducted in 2009) includes the sexual experiences and condom/contraceptive use behaviors of 5,865 adolescents and adults ages 14 to 94.
 Findings from the largest nationally representative study of sexual and sexual-health behaviors ever fielded, conducted by Indiana University sexual health researchers, provide an updated and much needed snapshot of contemporary Americans’ sexual behaviors, including a description of more than 40 combinations of sexual acts that people perform during sexual events, patterns of condom use by adolescents and adults, and the percentage of Americans participating in same-sex encounters.
 We are now in the 8th Wave of NSSHB data collection; please visit the NSSHB website to learn more about NSSHB publications and findings.

 National Survey of Sexual Wellbeing (NSSW)